AntCPLab/OpenCoral/README.md

 | Semi-honest, honest majority | [Shamir / ATLAS / Rep3](#honest-majority) | [Rep3](#honest-majority) | [Rep3 / CCD](#honest-majority) | [BMR](#bmr) |

-See [this paper](https://eprint.iacr.org/2020/300) for an explanation of the various security models and high-level introduction to multi-party computation.
+See [this paper](https://eprint.iacr.org/2020/300) for an explanation of the various security models and a high-level introduction to multi-party computation.

 ##### Finding the most efficient protocol